Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

 ## Status check

-We shoud now have the following resources created:
+We should now have the following resources created:

 ```mermaid
 graph